OlesiaKurylenko/social-network/social-network/README.md

 # Social Network

 ## About
-This project - Rest api aplication on express
+This project - single page aplication and was generated with my custom framework @socialNetwork on Vanila js(seem like Angular).

 ## Start
 1. Install packages: `npm i `